Aquilegia vulgaris: In culture

 Aquilegia vulgaris served as a symbol of bodily pleasures within Hieronymus Bosch's The Garden of Earthly Delights (detail pictured).

 European columbines such as Aquilegia vulgaris have been assigned several meanings since the ancient period.
 Within art, A. vulgaris has been a symbol of both moral and immoral behaviours, as well as an ornamental motif.
 In ancient Greece and ancient Rome, the spurs of columbines were interpreted as phallic and the plants were associated with the fertility goddesses Aphrodite and Venus.
 In William Shakespeare's Elizabethan drama Hamlet, the character Ophelia presents King Claudius with flowers that include A. vulgaris, where the species is symbolic of deception and serves as an omen of death.
 In The Garden of Earthly Delights (1503–1504) by Hieronymus Bosch, A. vulgaris serves as a symbol for bodily pleasures.

 Medieval European artists associated the plant with Christian sacredness and sublimity, with Flemish painters of the 15th century frequently depicting the plant in prominent locations within their Christian artworks.
 Among the Flemish works of this period featuring A. vulgaris are Rogier van der Weyden's Lamentation of Christ (c.
 1450), Hans Memling's The Last Judgment (1470–1472) and Flowers in a Jug (c.
 1485), and Hugo van der Goes's Portinari Altarpiece (1475–1476).
+Combined with dianthus flowers, it symbolizes a pure marriage as in Portrait of a Princess by the Late-Gothic painter Pisanello.

 With its dove-like flowers, the species came to symbolize the Holy Spirit, such as in a 1497 Parisian book of hours by German printer Thielman Kerver.
-The interpretation of the five spurs as five doves saw columbines called "Five birds together" in Austria.
+The interpretation of the five spurs as five doves led columbines to be called "Five birds together" in Austria.
 A set of seven columbine flowers was associated with the Seven gifts of the Holy Spirit.
 The numeric symbolism of columbines was extended to its leaves, with their three-lobed form drawing associations with the Trinity.